-Can I build up to my or my neighbour's driveway?
+Can I build up to my driveway or my neighbours driveway?

-Areas within 1.5m of where the driveway meets the front property boundary are sometimes known as truncation areas.
-These truncation areas ensures safety by providing unobstructed sight lines where vehicle access points meet a street and include a neighbour's driveway.

-Walls, fences and other structures within the truncation area should be no higher than 0.75m, except where allowed under the City's Built Form Policy.
-These areas are shown below:
+Areas near a driveway within 1.5m of where the driveway meets the front property boundary are designated as the Truncation Area as per the R-Codes.
+The Truncation Area ensures safety by providing unobstructed sight lines at vehicle access points.
+Walls, fences and other structures within the Truncation Area shall be no higher than 0.75m.